From 1 room to 2: The insider's guide to temporary pressurized walls

-If you are a new renter in New York City, maybe as a recent college grad or young professional, your strategy might be to divide and conquer an apartment—and squeeze in a roommate or three—in order to turn a place you can't afford into one that you can.
+Renting in New York City always causes sticker shock, even more now that the city is experiencing record-breaking rents.
+So if you are a recent college grad or young professional, your strategy might be to divide and conquer an apartment—and squeeze in a roommate or three—in order to turn a place you can't afford into one that you can.
 One of the ways to do this is to put up a temporary pressurized wall, which can transform a one-bedroom apartment into two (or a two bedroom into three, and so on).

-Using a temporary pressurized wall—one that is not permanently attached to the walls or floor and doesn't interfere with the ventilation or sprinkler systems, or block exit routes—is a popular strategy to add a bedroom for apartment shares or families.
-You can also use a pressurized wall to create a home office if you work from home.
+Using a temporary pressurized wall—one that is not permanently attached to the existing walls or floor and doesn't interfere with the ventilation or sprinkler systems or block exit routes—is a popular strategy to add a legal bedroom for apartment shares or families.
+You can also use a pressurized wall to create a nursery or even a home office if you work remotely.

 Because adding a temporary pressurized wall can change an apartment’s layout, you or your landlord may need to get a permit from the Department of Buildings (see more on this below).
 This involves hiring an architect, drawing up plans, and getting the plans approved—a policy that has been increasingly enforced over the last several years.
 As a result, many landlords and management companies prohibit temporary walls.
 In these buildings, you can still explore other solutions, such as installing bookshelf walls that stop at least one foot from the ceiling and are considered furniture.
 There are also curtain room dividers that are reinforced to block out sound.
 Neither of these requires permits (or even permission).